 Pools of water formed intimidating barriers, causing repeated debates on whether we could traverse them or would have to go around.
 Progress was frustratingly intermittent and slow as we chased the sun, but also simultaneously fantastic in its feeling of remoteness.

 A trail becomes more apparent as the muddy, flat surfaces thinned out thankfully and we are within ten miles of our destination.
 A herd of cattle is suddenly grazing next to the track, munching on dry grass and we postulate that these could belong to the man at the gate… It also indicates a settlement must be nearby.

 Makgadigadi Adventure Camp

-One of the safari tents is made up with bed linen and towels are provided by the friendly staff.
-Thank you to booking.com for their lack of clarity!
+One of the safari tents is prepared and bed linen and towels are provided by the friendly staff.
 The showers are heated by solar panels, which do an okay job, but the water is unexpectedly salty.
 Mind you, unexpected?
 Where do you think we are?

 The Milky Way

 We have been living in northern Europe for the past two decades.
 Nothing particularly unusual in that statement except for the fact that finding somewhere truly remote is rather challenging.

 Somewhere off the beaten path without any light pollution.
 Somewhere like deepest Africa.
 The wild frontier of exploration!
 Unchartered territories.
 Adventure to be found at each moment of the day.

 Okay, I admittedly got a little carried away there, but I was struck by the brightness of the starlight and the intense Milky Way.
 We were alone in the campsite, with no other tourists and also no electricity and lighting in the camp whatsoever.